luxonis/depthai-experiments/gen2_examples/README.md

 So the below examples hope to serve to show how to use each of these nodes, so that you can piece them together for your application.

+## Install Dependencies

+Prior to running the examples below, install the dependencies for them with:

+`python3 -m pip install -r requirements.txt`

+This installs the depthai library version that corresponds to the examples, to ensure compatibility.

 ## The examples:

 ### [01_rgb_preview.py](https://github.com/luxonis/depthai-experiments/blob/master/gen2_examples/01_rgb_preview.py)